Most people believe having a pension is important, but it’s not always clear how pensions work, why they matter, or how you start a pension.

 For example, an employee who is aged 42 and earns €40,000 can get tax relief on annual pension contributions up to €10,000 (25%).

 How do you start a pension?

-Some people will be offered a pension through their employer, but this is becoming less and less common over the years.
+Some people will be offered a pension through their employer, and others will arrange to set up their pension themselves.
 In order to make sure your pension is set up right, it’s best to find a financial advisor.
 You can search for a financial broker or go to a bank.